akornatskyy/wheezy.routing/doc/examples.rst

 Server Time
 -----------

-This application consists of two screens.
+Server `time`_ application consists of two screens.
 The first one has a link to the second that shows the time on server.
 The second page will be mapped as a separate application with its own routing.
 The disign used in this sample is moular.
 Let's start with ``config`` module.
 The only thing we need here is an instance of ``Route``.

 .. literalinclude:: ../demos/time/config.py
    :lines: 5-8